-ASK:

-- Have you ever $oldsymbol{\mathsf{H}}$ it your head, or been hit on the head or shaken roughly?
-Did your partner strangle you? - \sum Were you ever seen in the $\, {f E}$ mergency room, hospital, or by a doctor because of a brain injury?
-Have you ever felt you needed medical attention but did not seek it? - 🔁 Did you ever Lose consciousness or experience a period of being dazed and confused because of an injury to your head? - Do you experience any of these Problems since you hurt your head? - Have you experienced any significant Sicknesses or physical symptoms?
+Have you ever \mathbf{H} it your head, or been hit on the head or shaken roughly?
+Did your partner strangle you?

+Were you ever seen in the Emergency room, hospital, or by a doctor because of a head injury?
+Have you ever felt you needed medical attention but did not seek it?

+3. Did you ever Lose consciousness or experience a period of being dazed and confused because of an injury to your head?

+Do you experience any of these Problems since you hurt your head?

+Have you experienced any significant Sicknesses or physical symptoms?
 Headaches